BradHutchings/Mmojo-Server/deploy/README.md

 Here are more deployments that are ready for you to use:
 - [Deploy Mmojo Server on Windows (WSL)](Windows-WSL/README.md) - Deploy Mmojo Server in WSL instance.
+- [Deploy Mmojo Server on Debian / Ubuntu](Debian-Ubuntu/README.md) - Deploy Mmojo Server on Debian, Ubuntu.
-- [Deploy Mmojo Server on Debian / Ubuntu / Raspberry Pi](Debian-Ubuntu-Pi/README.md) - Deploy Mmojo Server on Debian, Ubuntu, and Raspberry Pi 5.
+- [Deploy Mmojo Server on Raspberry Pi](Raspberry-Pi/README.md) - Deploy Mmojo Server on Raspberry Pi 5.

+I have OpenClaw deployments as well:
 - [Deploy OpenClaw (Windows WSL)](OpenClaw-Windows-WSL/README.md) - Deploy OpenClaw server with Mmojo Server in WSL instances.

 <!-- SPONSOR -->